 Our guide, Cameron, really made our time on the Boardrider special.
 He helped us with our technique and had an unwavering belief that I could do it, when in reality, I fell on my face like a goof.
 The guys here really have fun which is great.
 It makes you unafraid of looking like an idiot and gives you the confidence to go for it!
 As well as the Boardrider, we also got the chance to take on the 30ft climbing wall.
 It doesn’t look big initially but it actually has over 20 routes to take on at every level of expertise.
 Long story short, it was a great challenge and I kicked ass on every route!

 Okay so I may have a little soft spot for the Gower as I grew up here, but I’m not lying when I say it’s an amazing place to visit.
-The Gower Peninsula was designated the first Area of Outstanding Natural Beauty in the UK, so expect a lot of stunning landscapes!
+The Gower Peninsula (located in South Wales) was designated the first Area of Outstanding Natural Beauty in the UK, so expect a lot of stunning landscapes!
 The region is full of rolling hills, picturesque bays, little villages straddling the coastline, and sandy or rocky beaches.
 Did I also mention the place is full of pubs?
 Wherever you go, you will find a local pub with a fantastic atmosphere.
 If you want to experience the full British experience, walk along the beach, eat some fish and chips, get ice cream, even though it’s cold and cap it off with a drink at the pub.
 The Gower is particularly great for surfing and you’ll find a lot of camping sites around.
 To make the most of your time here, these are the best beaches to look out for:

 - Llangennith Beach – particularly good for surfing and full of big sand dunes.

 - Caswell Bay – best loved for its rock pools and scenic coastal path.

 - Three Cliffs Bay – my favorite!
 A beautiful area to walk around with amazing views.
 The beach itself is big with an estuary you can swim in.

 - Oxwich Bay – popular sandy beach.